pmitra01/pmitra01.github.io/_posts/2023-10-16-how-many-data-points-is-a-prompt-worth.markdown

 Prompt, Entail'](https://dl.acm.org/doi/abs/10.1145/3477495.3532786)[6] paradigm for information extraction.
 </d-footnote>, it first dawned upon me how simple, versatile and effective the tactic of prompting was not just for
 in-context learning at inference time, but also to further fine-tune LLMs on desired tasks.
-Prompts allowed the framing of tasks in a way that was closer to the pretraining objective (next token/sentence prediction) of a class of LLMs.
-Suddenly I felt as though I had been looking at so many of the NLP tasks around knowledge extraction unhelpfully for years.
+Prompts allowed the framing of tasks in a way that was closer to the pretraining objective (next token/sentence prediction) for certain LLM architectures.
+All of a sudden I felt as though I had been looking at so many of the NLP tasks around knowledge extraction unhelpfully for years.
 Made me think about some problems from first principles again.

 But then the ChatGPT-era happened and this newfound wonder with prompts felt antiquated, followed by personal genAI-fatigue.
 However, I am ready to revive this article because (1) I had to scratch the itch, (2) the intuition